-- (14) Where not superseded by state or federal law, the period covered by an audit may not exceed two years from the date the claim was submitted to or adjudicated by a managed care company, nonprofit hospital or medical service organization, health benefit plan, third-party payor, pharmacy benefit manager, a health program administered by a department of the state, or any entity that represents those companies, groups, or department, and in any event the audit period may not exceed the time a pharmacy is allowed to resubmit a claim pursuant to a contract.
-An audit may not be conducted six months past the date the pharmacy benefit management plan terminated its contract to adjudicate claims with a pharmacy benefit manager, health plan administrator, or any other entity representing those companies. - (15) An audit may not be initiated or scheduled during the first five calendar days of any month, or day immediately preceding and following a nationally recognized holiday due to the high volume of prescriptions filled in the pharmacy during that time unless otherwise consented to by the pharmacy. - (b) The entity shall provide the pharmacy with a written report of the audit and comply with the following requirements:

-1 (1) The preliminary audit report shall be delivered 2 to the pharmacy within 90 days after the conclusion of the 3 audit, with a reasonable extension to be granted upon request.
+- the period covered by an audit may not exceed two years from the date the claim was submitted to or adjudicated by a managed care company, nonprofit hospital or medical service organization, health benefit plan, third-party payor, pharmacy benefit manager, a health program administered by a department of the state, or any entity that represents those companies, groups, or department.
+An audit may not be conducted six months past the date the pharmacy benefit management plan terminated its contract to adjudicate claims with a pharmacy benefit manager, health plan administrator, or any other entity representing those companies. - (15) An audit may not be initiated or scheduled during the first five calendar days of any month. - (b) The entity shall provide the pharmacy with a written report of the audit and comply with the following requirements: - (1) The preliminary audit report shall be delivered to the pharmacy within 90 days after the conclusion of the audit, with a reasonable extension to be granted upon request. - (2) A pharmacy shall be allowed at least 30 days following receipt of the preliminary audit report in which to produce documentation to address any discrepancy found during the audit, with a reasonable extension to be granted upon request.

-- (2) A pharmacy shall be allowed at least 30 days following receipt of the preliminary audit report in which to produce documentation to address any discrepancy found during the audit, with a reasonable extension to be granted upon request. - (3) A final audit report shall be delivered to the pharmacy within 180 days after receipt of the preliminary audit report or final appeal, as provided for in Section 6, whichever is later. - (4) The audit report shall be signed by the auditor. - (5) Recoupments of any disputed funds, or repayment of funds to the entity by the pharmacy if permitted pursuant to contractual agreement, shall occur after final internal disposition of the audit, including the appeals process as set forth in Section 6.
-If the identified discrepancy for an individual audit exceeds twenty-five thousand dollars (\$25,000), future payments in excess of that amount to the pharmacy may be withheld pending finalization of the audit. - (6) Interest shall not accrue during the audit period. - (7) Each entity conducting an audit shall provide a copy of the final audit report, after completion of any review process, to the plan sponsor.
+- (3) A final audit report shall be delivered to the pharmacy within 180 days after receipt of the preliminary audit report or final appeal, as provided for in Section 6, whichever is later. - (4) The audit documents shall be signed by the auditors assigned to the audit.
+The acknowledgement or receipt shall be signed by the auditor and the audit report shall contain clear contact information of the representative of the auditing organization. - (5) Recoupments of any disputed funds, or repayment of funds to the entity by the pharmacy if permitted pursuant to contractual agreement, shall occur after final internal disposition of the audit, including the appeals process as set forth in Section 6.
+If the identified discrepancy for an individual audit exceeds twenty-five thousand dollars (\$25,000), future payments in excess of that amount to the pharmacy may be withheld pending finalization of the audit. - (6) Interest shall not accrue during the audit period. - (7) Each entity conducting an audit shall provide a copy of the final audit report, after completion of any review process, to the plan sponsor in a manner pursuant to a contract.